 As for my own experience, my CgA was only elevated at diagnosis, remained elevated after intestinal surgery but returned to normal after liver surgery (indicating the effect of liver tumour bulk on results).
 It also spiked out of range when some growth in a distant left axillary node was reported in Jan 2012.
 Following a lymphadenectomy, it returned to normal again and has remained in range to this day.
 It has been a good predictor of tumour bulk for me and I’m currently tested every 6 months.

 In effect, this marker does the same job as CgA.
 Interestingly, Pancreastatin is actually a fragment of the CgA molecule.
 There have been many studies (mainly in the US) indicating this is a more efficient marker than CgA, and not only because it is not influenced by the use of PPI.
 It has also been suggested that it’s more sensitive than CgA and therefore capable of detecting early increases in tumour burden.
 It has also been suggested it can be an indication of tumour ‘activity’ (whatever that means).
-It is widely used in the US and some physicians will use it in preference to CgA (…..although I suspect both will be tested!).
-According to the ISI Book (Woltering et al), Pancreastatin is only used to test mid-gut NETs.
+It is widely used in the US and some physicians will use it in preference to CgA (…..although from what I read, CgA also seems to be tested alongside).
+I’m starting to see this mentioned in the UK.

-This is a slightly more complex area and many more tests are involved.
-There is probably a correlation between CgA/Pancreastatin and these type of markers i.e. a serial high level of CgA might indicate a high level of tumour bulk and therefore increased production of (say) serotonin – therefore a higher level of 5HIAA output …….. however, it frequently does not appear to work out like that, particularly when dealing with non-functioning tumours.
+So far, I’ve covered basic tumor markers which have a tumor bulk and/or prognostic indication.
+This section is a slightly more complex area and many more tests are involved.
+There’s often a correlation between CgA/Pancreastatin and these type of markers in many patients i.e. a serial high level of CgA might indicate a high level of tumour bulk and therefore increased production of a hormone in patients with a syndrome or oversecreting tumor.
+However, it frequently does not work out like that, particularly when dealing with non-functioning tumours.

 The type of marker for this element of NET diagnosis and surveillance will vary depending on the type of NET and its location (to a certain extent).
 Like tumour bulk/growth, there might be different options or test variants on an international basis.
 There are too many to list here, so I’ll only cover the most common.

-I know there’s a wish to see less use of the term Carcinoid but in my opinion, there remains a need to use the term in reference to the histopathological subgroups of tumours within the NET umbrella and are associated with the same syndrome.
-Just to be clear, when I say ‘Carcinoid’ I do not mean ALL NETs.
 There are a few markers in use for measuring the functionality of this grouping of tumours.
 This tumour group has a tendency to secrete excess amounts of the hormone Serotonin although it differs depending on the area of the primary.
-For example, hindgut tumours tend to secret lower levels than foregut and midgut and therefore this test may be normal.
-Please also note that there are other hormones of note involved.
+For example, hindgut tumours tend to secret lower levels than foregut and midgut and therefore this test may present within range.
+Please also note there may be other hormones of note involved.
+The antiquated and misleading term ‘Carcinoid’ is sometimes used as a descriptor for these tumours and more and more NET scientific organisations and specialists are now avoiding use of this term.

 As for my own experience, my 5HIAA (urine) was elevated at diagnosis only returning to normal after removal of my primary and commencement of Lanreotide.
 It has been a good measure of tumour functionality for me and I’m currently tested every 6 months.

-Other tests for the carcinoid subgroup include but not limited to:
+Other tests for the tumour subgroup include but not limited to:

 Serum Serotonin (5-HydroxyTryptamine; 5-HT).
 Firstly let’s deconflict between 5HIAA above and the serotonin (5-HT) blood test.
 5HIAA is a metabolite of serotonin but the serotonin test is a measure of pure serotonin in the blood.
 Morning specimens are preferred and this is a fasting test (10-12 hours).
 There is always debate on forums about Serum Serotonin results.
 I have Dr Liu on record as saying “a high serotonin level measured in the blood in isolation really isn’t that dangerous.
 It’s the 5HIAA (a breakdown product of serotonin, which is easily measured in the blood and urine) that is considered to be more indicative of persistent elevated hormone.
 It’s this test that is most closely related to the carcinoid heart disease”.